tldr-pages/tldr/pages/linux/trizen.md

 > Arch Linux utility for building packages from the Arch User Repository (AUR).

-- Synchronize and update all packages (including AUR):
+- Synchronize and update all AUR packages (excludes non-AUR packages):

 `trizen -Syua`